 - All official documents and writings should use "Ho Chi Minh City."

-- Places in the province surrounding Saigon, far from District 1, are often referred to as being "in Ho Chi Minh City" rather than "in Saigon."
+- Places in the rural districts surrounding Saigon, far from District 1, are often referred to as being "in Ho Chi Minh City" rather than "in Saigon."

 Traveling to Saigon

-The cheapest flights to Vietnam most often arrive in Saigon.
+The cheapest flights to Vietnam most often arrive in Saigon; the airport is one of the largest in Southeast Asia.
 Despite not being centrally located, the city serves as Vietnam's travel heart.
-You'll have plenty of interesting options for getting from Saigon to Hanoi and all other points in Vietnam.
+You'll have plenty of transportation options for getting from Saigon to Hanoi and all other points farther afield in Vietnam.

-Regardless of what you choose to call the city, you'll have an interesting time in Vietnam's busiest urban center.
-Nightlife rages a little harder in Saigon than in Hanoi, and Western influences flourish a little faster.
-The pho flows freely.
-Southern Vietnamese people claim to be a little friendlier and more open than their cohorts in the north, meanwhile people in the north think the southerns are out of their minds.
+Regardless of whether you prefer to say Saigon or Ho Chi Minh City, you'll have an interesting time in Vietnam's busiest urban center.
+Nightlife rages a little harder in Saigon than in Hanoi, and Western influences have taken hold.
+Saigon's first McDonald's restaurant opened in 2014, but the delicious pho still flows freely.
+Southern Vietnamese people claim to be a little more open than their cohorts in the north, meanwhile, people in the north think the southerners are out of their minds.